 At settle we are really focused on ensuring we all have the support we need to allow colleagues to continue to work, while also meeting responsibilities to our families.
 In addition to the key measures I mentioned above, we are also doing the following:

-- Working from home: our significant investment in IT systems to allow remote working means we have been able to move to working from home within 24 hours for the vast majority of people – including customer service centre colleagues.
+- Working from home: Our significant investment in IT systems to allow remote working means we have been able to move to working from home within 24 hours for the vast majority of people – including customer service centre colleagues.

-- Flexible working: colleagues are trusted to get the job done.
-There are core customers service hours that colleagues continue to honour, and beyond this the focus is very much on what works for each team and team member in order to continue to deliver a good service.
+- Flexible working: Colleagues are trusted to get the job done.
+There are core customers service hours that colleagues continue to honour, and beyond this, the focus is very much on what works for each team and team member in order to continue to deliver a good service.
 We all need to balance work and family commitments at this challenging time – especially for those with children now the schools are closed.

-- Caring for colleagues: we have been clear with colleagues that if they need to take time off work due to coronavirus, they will receive full pay and our usual sick leave procedures will be relaxed during this time.
+- Caring for colleagues: We have been clear with colleagues that if they need to take time off work due to coronavirus, they will receive full pay and our usual sick leave procedures will be relaxed during this time.
 I do not want to see any colleague holding back from self-isolating due to fears of not receiving their usual full pay.

 - Older and vulnerable residents: settle has identified 2,000 residents over the age of 70 in 1,600 homes or who are in a high-risk category due to covid-19.
 We are working with each person to see what support they have in place now and anything more we can do, with things like help shopping for medicines and food.

-- Donating to local food bank: The settle flexible benefit was introduced in November 2019.
+- Donating to the local food bank: The settle flexible benefit was introduced in November 2019.
 It makes £400 available to every colleague to support our well-being, perhaps for a fitness membership or family pass to zoos or museums.
 I have been heartened by colleagues requesting to use their settle flexible benefit this year to support the fight against covid-19.
 So we are coordinating these payments to make a corporate foodbank donation, likely to be several hundreds of pounds.